AdobeDocs/analytics.en/help/components/cda/cda-setup.md

 * Log in rate: The more users log in on your site, the more Adobe can identify and stitch visitors across devices.
 Sites with a low log in rate also have low compression rates.
 * Experience Cloud ID coverage: Only visitors with an ECID can be stitched.
 A lower percentage of visitors to your site using an ECID correlates to lower compression rates.
 * Multiple device usage: If visitors to your site don't use multiple devices, you can see lower compression rates.
-* Reporting granularity: The more finely you slice and dice your data, the lower compression may become.
-For example, compression that is summarized by day is generally lower than compression summarized by month.
-This is because the chances for an individual to use multiple devices becomes smaller within a single day than over an entire month.
-Likewise, segmenting, filterint or breaking down data may also show a lower compression ratio.
+* Reporting granularity: Compression by day is typically smaller than compression by month or year.
+The chances for an individual to use multiple devices becomes smaller within a single day than over an entire month.
+Segmenting, filtering, or using breakdown dimensions can also show a lower compression rate.

 To see your organization's compression for a given time period: